C*-algebras from partial isometric representations of LCM semigroups: Partial isometric representations of semigroups

-Conversely, suppose $X^*\bowtie G$ is an LCM monoid.
-Then by definition it is right cancellative, and so by \cite[Proposition~3.11]{LW15} it is pseudo-free. \end{proof}

-In the case that $(G, X)$ is recurrent, we can give a nice description of the set of principal left ideals. \begin{lem} Let $(G, X)$ be a self-similar action.
+So in any case we have that $X^*\bowtie G$ satisfies the LCM property on both the right and left, and is always left cancellative.
+Therefore it is an LCM monoid if and only if it is right cancellative.
+By \cite[Proposition~3.11]{LW15}, this is equivalent to $(G,X)$ being pseudo-free. \end{proof} In the case that $(G, X)$ is recurrent, the principal left ideals are linearly ordered by inclusion. \begin{lem} Let $(G, X)$ be a self-similar action.
 If $(G,X)$ is recurrent, then the set of principal left ideals of $X^*\bowtie G$ is given by